-Technology in the legal industry has been an increasing topic of discussion on Insight this year.
-While forcing dramatic change, digital law firm revolution is enabling firms to manage ongoing industry disruption.
+Technology in the legal industry has been an increasing topic of discussion on Legal Insight this year.
+While forcing dramatic change, the digital law firm revolution is enabling firms to manage ongoing industry disruption.
 There is a strong indication that early uptake of technology in law firms will be the key to small firms securing a competitive hold on the future.

 So what will a digital law firm look like in 30 years – both from the outside, as players in a transformed market, and on the inside, as innovative work environments?
 Will small firms survive?
 And what can they do to prepare themselves for the future of law?
-Will we inevitably see Lawyers recognise that it will be commonplace for the future consumer to use online tools to manage their general legal needs?
+Will we inevitably see lawyers recognise that it will be commonplace for the future consumer to use online tools to manage their general legal needs?

 - Technology in the law

 - The vanishing legal library